The Impact of Insulin Rationing on Mental Health

 “Will I be able to pay all of my bills this month?”

 It’s a question people with diabetes who ration insulin have to ask themselves when it’s time to choose between refilling a prescription and paying bills.

-Insulin rationing is, unfortunately, a reality for people living with diabetes — both Type 1 and Type 2.
-A 2017 study showed 1 in 4 people with diabetes has rationed their insulin due to financial hardship.
-Rationing insulin includes underusing the prescribed amount of insulin needed to maintain glucose control, not filling a prescription, limiting carbohydrate intake, or stopping it altogether.
-Unsurprisingly, it is likely to lead to poorer glycemic management and can lead to death from diabetic ketoacidosis (DKA), particularly in people with Type 1 diabetes.
+Insulin rationing is, unfortunately, a reality for people living with diabetes—both type 1 and type 2.
+A 2017 study showed one in four people with diabetes has rationed their insulin due to financial hardship.
+Rationing insulin includes underusing the prescribed amount of insulin needed to maintain blood glucose control, not filling a prescription, limiting carbohydrate intake, or stopping it altogether.
+Unsurprisingly, it is likely to lead to poorer glycemic management and can lead to death from diabetic ketoacidosis (DKA), particularly in people with type 1 diabetes.
 Not only does insulin rationing have a major impact on physical health, but it also takes a toll on one’s mental and emotional health.

 It certainly makes sense, right?
 The costs of insulin have skyrocketed over the years, tripling over the past decade.
 In general, financial distress is strongly associated with depressive symptoms.

 People living with diabetes are already reminded of their disease every day.
 The stress of worrying whether or not you can literally afford to live is just one more addition to the already enormous mental health burden of living with a chronic disease.